PoisonPhang/nixos-config/README.md

 ## Adding a new configuration

 New configurations are easy to add.
-However, you must ensure they have a `.nix` file under `./hardware`.
+However, you must ensure they have a `.nix` file under `./hardware` and an xserver file under `./modules`.

-For an example of adding system specific options outside the `./hardware` folder, see `./modules/xserver.nix`.